Non-smoothable surfaces in the 4-sphere: Constructing non-smoothable surfaces

 \begin{proposition} If $b \colon \Z^h \times \Z^h \to \Z$ is an odd definite non-singular symmetric bilinear form, then there exists a $\Z[\Z_2]$-isometry

-\end{proposition} \begin{proof} By the classification of non-singular indefinite symmetric bilinear forms (see e.g.~\cite{Serre}), the $\Z$-forms~$b$ and~$u=(1)^{\oplus h}$ become isometric after a single stabilisation (these stabilisations are indefinite, have the same rank, parity, and signature).
+\end{proposition} \begin{proof} By the classification of non-singular indefinite symmetric bilinear forms (see e.g.~\cite{Serre}), the~$\Z$-forms~$b$ and~$u=(1)^{\oplus h}$ become isometric after a single stabilisation (these stabilisations are indefinite, have the same rank, parity, and signature).

 By Proposition~\ref{prop:NonDegUnderStable}, the forms~$b^{nd}_{ext}$ and~$u^{nd}_{ext}$ are stably isometric.
 However, we need a stable isometry of the forms~$2b^{nd}_{ext}$ and~$2u^{nd}_{ext}$.
 By the classification of non-degenerate forms due to Nikulin~\cite[Corollary~1.13.4]{Nikulin},~$2b^{nd}_{ext}$ and~$2u^{nd}_{ext}$ are stably isometric (after one stabilisation) if and only if they have the same rank, signature and quadratic boundary linking form (for a definition see e.g.~\cite[Section 7.4]{ConwayOrsonPowell}).
 The first two follow readily from the fact that~$b^{nd}_{ext}$ and~$u^{nd}_{ext}$ are stably isometric.
-The third also follows from this, but the argument is more involved.

-\begin{claim} The forms $2b^{nd}_{ext}$ and $2u^{nd}_{ext}$ have isometric quadratic boundary linking forms. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:BoundaryLinking}] This claim can be proved using the definition of the quadratic boundary linking form mentioned e.g. in~\cite[Definition 7.26]{ConwayOrsonPowell} but we choose to work with matrices in order to avoid recalling background notions related to quadratic forms.
+The third also follows from this, but the argument is more involved. \begin{claim} There exists an isometry of the quadratic linking forms of~$b^{nd}_{ext}$ and~$u^{nd}_{ext}$.
+Furthermore, any such isometry~$\psi$ lifts to an isometry~$\widetilde{\psi}$ of the quadratic linking forms of $2b^{nd}_{ext}$ and $2u^{nd}_{ext}$. \end{claim} \begin{proof}[Proof of Claim~\ref{claim:BoundaryLinking}] This claim can be proved using the definition of the quadratic boundary linking form mentioned e.g. in~\cite[Definition 7.26]{ConwayOrsonPowell} but we choose to work with matrices in order to avoid recalling background notions related to quadratic forms.

 Choose matrices~$A_b,A_u$ to represent the symmetric forms~$b^{nd}_{ext},u^{nd}_{ext}$ and~$Q_b,Q_u$ to represent the underlying quadratic forms, respectively, so that $A_u=Q_u+Q_u^T$ and $A_b=Q_b+Q_b^T$.
 Use~$q_u \colon \Z^h/A_u\to \Q/\Z$ and~$q_b \colon \Z^h/A_b\to \Q/\Z$ to denote the quadratic boundary linking forms for~$b^{nd}_{ext}$ and~$u^{nd}_{ext}$, respectively.
 Taking inverses in~$\Q$, as noted in~\cite[Remark 7.27]{ConwayOrsonPowell}, the quadratic linking forms may be computed as